PAGE 2:

 In the Bible, too, we can find other instances of virgin births (or facsimiles thereof).
 Isaac was the son of Abraham’s wife, Sarah, who was far past the age of child- bearing (Genesis 17:16- 19, 18:9- 15, 21:1- 2).
 The famous Samson was the son of Manoah’s unnamed wife who had never before given birth to a child (Judges 13).
 The most curious of these, though, is the reference to Emmanuel: "Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us" (Matthew 1:23).

 It is unclear whether the virginity or the preternatural conception is the primary indication of sanctity.
 It is clear that cults dedicated to virgin goddesses were numerous and prosperous long before the advent of Christianity.
 Even after Christianity had taken root the metaphor of the Virgin goddess survived, being woven into the Bible and even into the Koran, Islam’s holy text where Fatima, the daughter of the prophet Mohammed, is often endowed with maternal aspects and called the Virgin (Weitz 186).
 These virginal goddesses were also as a rule more "positively viewed than their sexual counterparts" (Weitz 177).
 Excluding Christianity, the relationship between maternity and virginity may be subtle in most western religions, but it is still very much present.
 The entanglement of virginity and maternity are deep and powerful.
 The sizable impact of this relationship molds the "symbolic lives of men and the actual lives of women" (Weitz 186).
-This influence can be seen manifested in the extensive menstrual taboo found in primitive cultures and that can still be noted in our own more modern culture.
+This influence can be seen

 The main focus of the taboo is often concerned with prohibition of sexual intercourse and the touching of men’s food during menses.
 Judaic law requires niddah (separation) for women during and for seven days after the period, and even then sexual intercourse remains prohibited until the woman is immersed in the mikvah, or ritual bath.
 There are the Mae Enga peoples of New Guinea who also still fear "sexual pollution" from contact with menstruating women (Douglas 174-5).
 The menstrual fear is also often more pronounced in men than in women (Weitz 161-2).
 I asked myself what power menstruation has that could cause such fear.
 It seems that ‘what power’ is exactly right.
 British anthropologist Mary Douglas states in her book Purity and Danger: An Analysis of Concepts of Pollution and Taboo that "…the source of tabooed danger in society is symptomatic of a source of unarticulated power" (174).